Arbazkhan4712/Project-Wars/README.md

 ##  I have created this repo for anyone who are wiling to share their open source projects and compete in a competition Project Wars and the best Project will be getting 50$ prize.

-  #### Anyone can Participate their are no Restrictions But the should involve Programming
+  #### Anyone can Participate their are no Restrictions But the Project should involve Programming

   #### To particepate fill this form :- [Link](https://forms.gle/pRr8QVDUKYvVb4YM7)